afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 **Description:** R indusium griseum origin <br>
 **Acronym:** RIGO

-* Defined on sagittal slice at takeoff from posterior hippocampus below splenium
-* Jump to AC.
-In the sagittal view place the slice intersection at the posterior border of splenium in the midline.
+* The indusium griseum is also known as the "supracommissural" portion of the hippocampus running along the dorsal part of the corpus callosum.
+The objective with this fiducial is to identify its origin.
+This is where it diverges from the hippocampus proper.
-* Begin on the sagittal view (make sure the view is on the right side), scroll back and forth to find the point where the tail of the hippocampus begins to become pointed and "takeoff"
+* On the sagittal view, this is the point where gray matter separate from the hippocampus proper begins to "takeoff" below splenium and becomes pointed.
 * Verify that the fiducial is at the junction of white and grey matter.
+* Other pointers: The indusium griseum is bounded on the sagittal and coronal views by the posterior-inferior edge of the atrium of the lateral ventricle.

 <a href="../img/human/27_RIGO.png" target="_blank">![](../img/human/27_RIGO.png)</a>